AndrewMcSwain/pmOS-writings/Readme.md

 The psychology of identity, community, and use

-WHAT: *Branding is more than just your logo and jingle.* It is a study into the perception of your organizations activities, measuring sentiment and comparing that with other brands in the same space.
+WHAT: *Branding is more than just your logo and jingle.* It is a study into the perception of your organization's activities, measuring sentiment and comparing that with other brands in the same space.
 Branding effort is about finding a way to tell your product's story, a way to tell your user's story and how your product is an essential element of that story.
+Branding is **essential**

+Branding:
+Family Love and tool making are ancient, primordial, integral to humanity.
+A >-(commonality)<- B
+Publicity abd branding should associate  these, emphasize this commonality in clever ways.

+"You should use this tech, learn it, become more human (revive your deep human roots)(which have been somewhat lost in post-industrial world)"

+## brand associations
+### primary association
+love your family
+be a toolmaker

+### lateral association
+Exercise is important- dont be sedentary complex and amazing tool making an tool use is important for everyone too. --- dont be mentally sedentary.

-Branding is **essential** to the success and survival of any endeavor.
+to the success and survival of any endeavore

 *Key words: positioning, theme, visual identity, relationship, narrative, mythos, coherent, authentic*